lucasquemelli/airbnb/README.md

 **H07.** The average age is 35 years old to every country destination.

-**TRUE.** Since the average and the median age are very close to 35 for every country destination, we consider this hypothesis as true.
-As the average is a float number, the assumption was very close to the actual value.
+**TRUE.** The average and the median age are very close to 35 for every country destination.

 # 5. Business Results